Photography & New Media

 Craig Stevens

 Craig Stevens is a photographer, printmaker and educator.
-He has taught, written, and lectured extensively on the subjects of art and education and is in his 27th year as a professor of photography at the Savannah College of Art & Design.
-Craig was the first winner of the American Society of Media Photographers’ Annual Susan Carr Educator of the Year Award.
+He has taught, written, and lectured extensively on the subjects of art and education and was a professor of photography at the Savannah College of Art & Design.
+Stevens was the first winner of the American Society of Media Photographers’ Annual Susan Carr Educator of the Year Award.

 Craig Stevens Edda #1, Gulfoss